EyasuTeshome/shifttracker/interviewing/make-final-changes-to-the-elevator-pitch-based-on-feedback.md

 ## Project Setup

 - Open up your elevator pitch in Google Docs
 - Open all written and numerical elevator pitch feedback from your project reviewer(s).
+You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.

 ## Using project reviewer feedback to finalize your elevator pitch